isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Not easy. ???
-Look for messy loops, nested loops, long functions, absence of function calls, lack of use of non-built-in types.
+Look for messy loops, nested loops, long functions, absence of function calls, lack of use of built-in types.
 Cyclomatic complexity?

 ### <a name="Res-abstr"></a>ES.2: Prefer suitable abstractions to direct use of language features